With so many hearing devices available online, it seems as though buying online is the best way to go considering the time and money being saved.

 The important part to understand in this description is that hearing aids are for people with impaired hearing, meaning that the device is for medical purposes.

-Beside the fact that medical grade devices are held to a higher standard than consumer electronic devices, any persons looking to purchase a hearing aid are required to have a medical evaluation and a prescription from a licensed physician.
+Besides the fact that medical-grade devices are held to a higher standard than consumer electronic devices, any persons looking to purchase a hearing aid are required to have a medical evaluation and a prescription from a licensed physician.

-This is why almost all hearing devices sold online are not actual hearing aids and why prospective buyers should be cautious when they see great “deals” online.
+This is why almost all hearing devices sold online are not actually hearing aids and why prospective buyers should be cautious when they see great “deals” online.